yb0297/cinereviews.github.io/replit.md

 # CineReviews - Replit Setup

 ## Project Overview
-CineReviews is a modern movie review website built with React, TypeScript, Vite, and Tailwind CSS.
+CineReviews is a modern movie comment website built with React, TypeScript, Vite, and Tailwind CSS.
+Users can browse movies and leave YouTube-style comments.
 It features Supabase integration for authentication and database functionality.

 ## Recent Changes
 - **September 28, 2025**: Initial Replit environment setup completed